ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 Scalar quantization decrease read/write time because we need to read/write less bytes in few times.
 For an example for `Float` -> `Bit` in `32` times.

+{% note info %}

+It's important to remember that you probably needed to measure is it sufficient accuracy/recall or not.

+{% endnote %}

 ## Data types